 “Don’t count on it.”

 The food appears – cheese enchiladas and a chili relleno in red sauce with rice and black beans on the side.
 I gobble up everything without stopping to chew.
 Immediately a steaming plate of steak fajitas is put on the table.
 Jake shows me how to wrap all the ingredients into a corn tortilla, adding salsa and sour cream plus the remnants of our guacamole.
 Jake has one fajita.
 I finish the rest.
 More beer appears.
 Jake orders flan for dessert.
 Between Isabelle’s turkey feast and the Tex Mex delights my belly exceeds the limits of my jeans.
-Jake smiled as I have to unbutton twice.
+Jake smiles as I have to unbutton twice.

 “There will be a digestif for later,” I warn him.